NSTiwari/Custom-Object-Detection-on-Android-using-TF-Lite/README.md

 # Custom Object Detection on Android using TF Lite
 An end-to-end tutorial to train a custom object detection model and deploy it on Android using TensorFlow Lite.

+**Note:** TF Lite Model Maker is now deprecated and is replaced by MediaPipe Model Maker.
+The below Colab notebook will therefore not work to train new models.

 ## Steps: